bhauman/figwheel-main/docs/docs/emacs.md

 Cider will now ask you what type of ClojureScript REPL you want to start.
 You should answer `figwheel-main`.

-Next it will ask you the name of your build.
-At this point you should simply type the name of your build, in many cases this is `dev`.
-DO NOT ACCEPT THE DEFAULT.
-Also don't type a keyword version of your build like `:dev`.
-Unfortunately at the time of this writing there is a bug in the figwheel-main integration that will cause a failure if you do not type in the name of your build correctly at the prompt.
+Next it will ask you for the name of your build.
+It should list build configurations available (such as "dev" build corresponding to the dev.cljs.edn file) with one selected by default so you can just hit enter if its correct.

 At this point you will see Figwheel start up in a REPL buffer in Emacs.